gabek/samcloud-updater/Readme.md

 * [ffmpeg](https://www.ffmpeg.org/download.html) is required to be installed as it's used for transcoding different audio types to the target mp3s, suitable for uploading to SAM Broadcaster Cloud.
 Install the correct version for your platform.
 * The SAM Library Import Utility must be in the "SAM" subdirectory from where you are running this tool.
 Since SAM Broadcaster Cloud doesn't have a standalone API We utilize SAM's _ImportUtil_ and _PlaylistUtil_ utilities for actually interacting with your station.
 A working Java environment is required for these tools and details can be found at SAM's [Library Import Utility](http://spacial.com/library-import-utility/) page.

+### Downloads
+While it makes sense just to build this yourself, I am providing [Linux and OS X binaries ](https://github.com/gabek/samcloud-updater/releases), though they may not be as up to date as what's in master.
+Given the wide variety of Linux distros and configurations I'm not sure if the Linux binary will work for everybody, but let me know if it doesn't.

 ### Build
 1. go get github.com/gabek/samcloud-updater
 2. cd $GOPATH/src/github.com/gabek/samcloud-updater